huaminghuangtw/Evergreen-Notes/Permanent-Notes/just-focus-on-the-next-decision.md

 # The One-Move Mindset​

-Don't try to solve everything.
+Don’t try to solve everything.
 Focus on one clear step you can take right now.
 [Progress](Journey%20over%20destination.md), not [perfection](perfectionism.md).

 ---